 This procedure is used to remove skin cancer that affects the face and other sensitive areas.
-The doctor removes the cancer layer by layer, examining the tissue under a microscope until only healthy tissue remains.
+The cancer is removed layer by layer.
+The tissue is examined under a microscope until only healthy tissue remains.

 This surgery is most often used to treat